patrickfav/bcrypt/README.md

 **Disclaimer:** Micro benchmarks are [usually a really bad way to measure performance](https://mrale.ph/blog/2012/12/15/microbenchmarks-fairy-tale.html).
 These numbers are only informal tests and should not be used to derive any security relevant decisions.

+#### JMH Benchmark

+Additionally there is JMH benchmark module, which is probably better than my home-brew micro benchmark.
+Build it with maven `./mvnw clean install` (you may want to disable jar signing with `<project.skipJarSign>` property) and execute it with `java -jar modules/benchmark-jmh/target/benchmark-jmh-x.y.z-full.jar`.

 ### Test Vectors and Reference Implementations

 This implementation is tested against the bcrypt implementation jBcrypt and Bouncy Castle.
 It includes test vectors